 6. Watch your Pom’s weight

-Being overweight and obese have been associated with many health complications.
+Being overweight and obese has been associated with many health complications.
 These health problems can certainly affect the pom’s life.
 You can watch your pup’s weight by ensuring that he feeds on healthy food with fewer carbs and fat.

 His diet should mainly consist of foods that do not add more weight to his body.
-Such foods are mostly animal-based proteins, and vegetables.
+Such foods are mostly animal-based proteins and vegetables.
 You need to talk to your vet to get the best diet recommendation for your Pom based on his age, medical, and other predisposing conditions.